eshaan007/Connect-Club/README.md

 Pre-requisites :
 ```
-phpMyAdmin(Xampp Server) You can download it from the link below: :right-hand👉
+phpMyAdmin(Xampp Server) You can download it from the link below: 👇
 ```
 [Download Xampp Server](https://www.apachefriends.org/download.html)